stripe/stripe-android/paymentsheet-example/src/androidTestDebug/java/com/stripe/android/README.md

 After running you can check baseline result html in /Users/skyler/stripe/stripe-android/paymentsheet-example/build/reports/shot/debug/record/index.html and you can check the screenshots here: ./stripe-android/paymentsheet-example/screenshots/debug/

-## Running Browserstack Tests
+## Running BrowserStack Tests

-You can run browser stack tests with the following command:
+You can run BrowserStack tests with the following command:

 ```bash
 ./gradlew :paymentsheet-example:assembleDebugAndroidTest :paymentsheet-example:assembleDebug && \